Policy entrepreneur: Policy entrepreneurs in the multiple streams framework

-The multiple-streams framework is considered to provide the best conceptual insight in terms of the presence and influence of policy entrepreneurs and their role in emergence of policy windows by using the three 'streams' to explain the gap between a problem getting attention and the adoption of an impactful solution.
-Kingdon claims these are not linear processes, instead, these three streams are to be treated as separate streams, able to happen in any order.
-He states that these three streams must come together at the same time.
-These streams are that a window of opportunity must exist, as well as a viable solution, combined with the motivation and the opportunity of the policymakers to select the solution.
-Many opportunities for policy change open, but most of them close before anyone even has a chance to take advantage because the attention of the policy agenda shifts dramatically.

-Kingdon applied this reasoning to the political system of the United States.
-Since policymakers do not have the time to devote to detailed policies, they give the responsibility to civil servants who consult with think tanks and interest groups to produce policy solutions.
-The likelihood of significant policy change is challenging to predict due to it requiring sustained attention, an acceptable solution, and some compromise of the political system.
-Building on Kingdon's work, Nikolaos Zahariadis defines it as a tool which explains how government policies are created with conditions of ambiguity.

-Since 2000, Kingdon's book has been cited over 10,000 times through Google Scholar and applied over 1,900 times in peer-reviewed articles.

 Idea to implementation

 'Bridging research and policy' or effective use of evidence ins policy development, is one key element to policy entrepreneurship.
 In the multiple-streams frameworks, policy entrepreneurs do most of their work in the policy stream working on agenda setting ideas.
 The role of a policy entrepreneur is to first identify demand for innovation in the political landscape when a recognizable policy window is open.
 When this window is open, a policy entrepreneur has a limited amount of time to undergo the initial launch of proposing policy recommendations to supply the demand by utilizing their personal, network and institutional resources to take action on joining streams together on their idea through the policy stages.
 This is done by addressing issues and problems and coming up with solutions to them by creating policy alternatives into a product that they can present as a persuasive agenda that policy-makers should examine.
 They will implement persuasive strategies and techniques on the policy-makers to coerce their innovation onto the agenda.
 A successful policy entrepreneur will manage to get their issues onto a political agenda and potentially pass and influence a form of legislation that relates to their personal benefit.
 However, not every attempt will be successful.
 If unsuccessful, a policy entrepreneur may hold onto their agenda for a later time or even apply it to a different issue that they deem may work.